-One of the best vitamin C serums to get in Australia is the Truth Serum by Ole Henriksen.
+One of the best serums to get in Australia is the Truth Serum by Ole Henriksen.
 It’s like popping a daily multivitamin for your face.

-While the percentage isn’t indicated, it’s quite low, making this the best vitamin C serum to buy if you have sensitive skin or aren’t sure if your skin will tolerate vitamin C well.
+While the percentage isn’t indicated, it’s quite low, making this the best serum to buy if you have sensitive skin or aren’t sure if your skin will tolerate it.